Mobile phones, wifi and power lines

 For example, adults using mobile phones could minimise their exposure by keeping calls short.
 And children under the age of 16 should only use mobile phones for essential calls.

-You can read the Government recommendations in full at the NHS website.
+You can read the Government recommendations (link is external) in full at the NHS website.

 Wi-Fi and Smart Meters